meatballs/meatballs.github.io/content/posts/deploying-everywhere.md

 I won't pretend this approach is zero-effort.
 Setting up deployment to multiple platforms takes more initial work than choosing one.
 Maintaining multiple deployment pipelines requires some ongoing attention.

 But the actual deployment is automated.
-Push to the repository at Github, and GitHub Actions handles the GitHub Pages deployment; Push to radicle and  separate process uploads the built site to Swarm.
+Push to the repository at Github, and GitHub Actions handles the GitHub Pages deployment; Push to radicle and a separate process uploads the built site to Swarm.
 The incremental effort for each update is minimal.

 The Swarm deployment does have a real cost - you need to pay for "postage stamps" to store content on the network.
 Currently this costs a small amount of BZZ tokens (Swarm's native cryptocurrency).
 For a personal website, we're talking about the cost of a few cups of coffee per year.